danionescu0/robot-camera-platform/README.md

 **Checklist:**

-1. Plexiglass sheet

-2. Plastic sheet ( you can also use a plexiglass sheet here )

-3. Glue

-4. Tyre + DC motor with gearbox + bracket (eBay) 13$
+- The robot itself, either build it your selves or buy a kit (search TS100 robot tank on ebay, aliexpress)

+The important thing to remember is that, the robot should have two DC (6-12V) motors and that each motor should be responsable for direction on left respectively right.

-5. Small nuts and bolts
+- Small nuts and bolts, spacers

-6. 2 x any directional wheel tyre

-7. Small LED flashlight (it will be transformed into a headlight)
+- A robot case, this should be made out of a light material, and it will house the electronics and batteries

+- LED light (optional)

-8. Arduino pro mini 328p (eBay) 2 $
+- Arduino pro mini 328p

-9. 2 x infrared obstacle sensor
+- 2 x infrared obstacle sensor (optional)

-10. PCB
+- PCB

-11. NPN tranzistor (to drive the flashlight)
+- NPN tranzistor (for the flashlight)

-12. L7805CV 5V regulator
+- L7805CV 5V regulator

-13. L298 H-bridge
+- L298 H-bridge

-14. Rezistor 220 Ohms
+- Rezistor 220 Ohms

-15. Male usb connector

-16. Male micro usb connector
+- Male usb connector, wires

-17. Various wires

-18. 3 v regulator (for communication between arduino and raspberry pi)
+- AMS1117 3.3v regulator (for communication between arduino and raspberry pi)

-19. Male & female PCB connectors
+- Male & female PCB connectors

-20. On / off switch
+- On / off switch (for cutting the power to the motor battery)

-21. XT-60 female LiPo connector (eBay) 1.2$

-22. 2S 1300 mAh LiPo battery with XT-60 connector
+- 2S 1300 mAh LiPo battery with XT-60 connector, XT-60 female LiPo connector

-23. 5v battery pack
+- 5v battery pack for the Rasberry

-24. Raspberry Pi 3

-25. Raspberry Pi card

-26. Raspberry Pi case
+- Raspberry Pi, 16 GB SD card Raspberry Pi card, acrylic case with fan

-27. Raspberry Pi camera
+- Raspberry Pi camera

 **Pinout:**